alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 this is considered
 application functionality
 requiring "intentional action"
-of a message's participant
+of a message's participant -
-equivalent to
+nearly equivalent to
-them forwarding the content
+forwarding the content
-as a "fresh string of bits",
+as a "fresh string of bits".

-and is therefore
+Both approaches -
+analogous to "call by value"
+versus "call by reference" -
+raise interesting
+application design questions.
+However
+such features
+exist outside
-outside the scope
+of the scope
-of this document.
+of this definition.

 # See Also